Rigidity of mapping class groups mod powers of twists: Projection lemmas

-\begin{remark} Notice that a Dehn twist fixes each puncture, therefore preserves punctures separations.
-In fact if two punctures are on the same side of $\alpha$ they may be joined by an arc, and the image of this arc via a Dehn twist will again join the same punctures.
-In other words, any two curves that induce different punctures separations cannot be identified in a quotient of the curve graph by a subgroup generated by powers of Dehn twists, such as all deep enough subgroups $\N$ in the light of Remark \ref{gendatwist}. \end{remark}
+\begin{remark} Notice that a Dehn twist fixes each puncture, therefore preserves puncture separations.
+In fact if two punctures are on the same side of $\alpha$ they may be joined by an arc which is disjoint from $\alpha$, and the image of this arc via a Dehn twist will again join the same punctures while being disjoint from the image of $\alpha$.
+In other words, any two curves that induce different puncture separations cannot be identified in a quotient of the curve graph by a subgroup generated by powers of Dehn twists, such as all deep enough subgroups $\N$ in the light of Remark \ref{gendatwist}. \end{remark}